LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 <br/>

-When you're testing an API or building a tool that's meant to be used *only by you* (you're not building an app to be used by other people), personal access tokens are very convenient!
+Personal access tokens are convenient when you're testing an API or building a tool that's meant to be used *only by you* (you're not building an app to be used by other people).

 They grant permissions for only certain tasks -- for example, creating projects but not deleting them.
 So if somebody else gets hold of your personal access token, the damage they can do is more limited.
 (If they got hold of your password, there's no restriction to what they can do!)